-As part of its Inquiry, the Productivity Commission recommended that quality of service monitoring continue until June 2020.
+As part of its Inquiry, the Productivity Commission recommended that quality of service monitoring continue until June 2020, with a further review to take place in 2018.
 It also recommended that the objective criteria should be reviewed and updated by June 2013.
 The ACCC completed its review and released its revised Guideline for quality of service monitoring at airports in June 2013.
 The ACCC Guideline can be accessed on the ACCC website.

 On 22 June 2018 the Deputy Prime Minister and Minister for Infrastructure and Transport and the Treasurer jointly announced the Productivity Commission Inquiry into the economic regulation of airports.